-Big Wipes antibacterial wipes were tested as effectively preventing the incubation of Leptospira (Weils) interrogans strain RGA.
+Big Wipes antibacterial wipes effectively prevent the incubation of Leptospira (Weils) interrogans strain RGA.
 According to OIE Leptospiros Reference Laboratory, “no Leptospira interrogans serovar icterhohaemorrhagiae strain was detected in the media which was inoculated with the Big Wipes sections which were exposed to leptospires.”

 Allergic contact dermatitis occurs when your skin comes in direct contact with an allergen.
 For instance, if you have a nickel allergy and your skin comes in contact with jewellery made with even a very small amount of nickel, you may develop red, bumpy, scaly, itchy or swollen skin at the point of contact.

 Big Wipes anticipated these recommendations many years ago.
 Our biodegradable formula contains no artificial preservatives, phosphates or formaldehyde.
 Further, Big Wipes are paraben-free, mainly water-based and comprise less than 0.5% alcohol.

-The Big Wipes 4×4 range has been assessed to the latest EU Regulation 1223/2009 for cosmetic products.
-Furthermore, zero levels of irritation were recorded during controlled testing by dermatologists.
-Read more about our compliance here.
+The Big Wipes 4×4 range has been dermatalogically assessed and approved.
+Dermatologists recorded zero levels of irritation during controlled testing on human volunteers.

-In addition to four powerful cleaning agents, Big Wipes contain four dermatologically tested skin conditioners.
+In addition to four powerful cleaning agents, Big Wipes also contain four skin conditioners.
 Aloe Vera, Lanolin, Vitamin E and Glycerine all help to nourish and protect the skin.

 Antibacterial wipes aren’t just the answer to protecting and cleaning hands.
 Big Wipes are also the perfect on-site solution for cleaning tools and surfaces.
 Silicone and PU foam, for instance, are unpleasant products to get on your fingers and skin but they are also tough to get off surfaces and tools.
 Using the 4×4 Heavy-Duty Big Wipes ensures the removal of paint and varnishes, adhesives, oil, sealants and general grime from hands, tools and surfaces.
 And if it’s gone from your tools, your hands are less likely to come into contact with contaminated and potentially harmful surfaces.